What Is Paul & the Resurrection of Israel About?

 - “referring to eschatological Israel, including both Jews and northern Israelites” (58).

 Because Israel rebelled against God’s torah, they experienced the covenantal curses, specifically exile (also called “death,” Ezek 37; Deut 30:17–20).
 God would “redeem, reunify, and restore all twelve tribes of Israel to covenantal favor,” and this would include the inward transformation of the heart as promised through the new covenant.
-Staples’s line of reasoning explains how Jeremiah can give the promise of the new covenant to “the house of Israel and the house of Judah” (Jer 31:31) and yet gentiles are included in Hebrews 8:8–12.
+This explains how Jeremiah can give the promise of the new covenant to “the house of Israel and the house of Judah” (Jer 31:31) and how Hebrews can include gentiles in that same new covenant (Heb 8:8–12).

 The Rest—Romans 1, 2, 9–11